What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Introduction

 Data-centric learning has recently emerged as a central research topic in the machine learning community \citep{feldman2020neural, chhabra2024what, richardson2023add}, shifting attention from purely algorithmic model design towards improving the quality of training data.
 Unlike conventional preprocessing techniques such as normalization or outlier removal, that operate independently of the learning algorithm, data-centric learning is tightly coupled with the downstream model.
 Its primary goal is to assess whether each training sample is beneficial or detrimental with respect to a specific learning objective, thereby guiding principled data curation and optimization.

 Sample influence estimation is a fundamental task in data-centric learning.
-A straightforward approach for estimating influence involves training the model twice-- once with and once without a target sample, and then comparing the change in model performance on a validation set.
-However, this approach is computationally expensive and often infeasible for large-scale datasets/models.
-To address this challenge, the seminal work of \citet{koh2017understanding} introduced \textit{influence functions}, a technique from robust statistics \citep{hampel1974influence, cook1982residuals} that enables approximate influence estimation without retraining.
+The seminal work of \citet{koh2017understanding} introduced \textit{influence functions}, a technique from robust statistics \citep{hampel1974influence, cook1982residuals} that enables approximate influence estimation without retraining.
 This approach allows efficient estimation of sample influence, inspiring a series of follow-up studies and variants on its applications on deep models~\citep{schioppa2022scaling,chhabra2025outlier,kwon2023datainf,wang2024data}.

-Broadly speaking, sample influence estimation seeks to answer the question: “\textit{which training samples help the model, and which ones harm it}~\citep{chhabra2024what}?”
+\looseness-1Broadly speaking, sample influence estimation seeks to answer the question: “\textit{which training samples help the model, and which ones harm it}~\citep{chhabra2024what}?”
 In practice, samples identified as detrimental are removed, and the model is retrained on the refined dataset, often resulting in measurable performance gains.
 This naturally raises deeper questions: \textit{can the model’s performance be improved even further by iteratively repeating this process?
 And if so, what is the ultimate performance ceiling of the learning model?}

+In this paper, we focus on the multi-class classification setting: given a training set, a validation set, and a classification model, we aim to answer two key questions from the data perspective: (1) has the classifier already reached its maximum potential performance, and (2) if not, how can its performance be further improved?
+Importantly, the notion of “improvement” in our work does not simply refer to an increase in overall accuracy.
+Instead, we adopt a \textit{Pareto improvement} perspective, seeking performance gains for the target class while preserving performance on other classes, thereby avoiding trade-off scenarios in which improvements for some classes come at the expense of others.
+We summarize our contributions as follows: